2019 Honda HR-V: crossover gets Sporty tweaks

-- 10k Miles p/a
+- 8k Miles p/a

 Per Month, INC VAT

-Initial Payment: £1,498.08
+Initial Payment: £2,140.38

 Up front there’s a deeper air intake that houses circular fog lights, while the headlights now have projector lenses with a redesigned LED daytime running light signature.

 At the rear, a dark chrome garnish across the tailgate mirrors the new trim at the front, and the rear lights sit within darker lens casings.
 Depending on spec, a new 17in alloy wheel design is available, as are chrome-tipped exhaust exits.
 The HR-V Sport (pictured) gets 18in alloys and is available in a range of unique colours.

 Inside, Honda has improved the seating design and introduced noise-cancellation technology for the first time to improve refinement.
 The HR-V remains as versatile as ever, including the carry-over of Honda’s innovative ‘Magic Seat’ system.
 Redesigned seats for the driver and front passenger incorporate changes to the seat cushion and back rest, providing enhanced overall support – especially for the shoulder area.